starshieldpaints/affiliate_portal/README.md

 Both commands respect `DATABASE_URL`, so be sure it points at the database you intend to wipe.

 Environment variables live in `.env`.
 Start from `.env.example`, copy to `.env`, and tailor secrets per environment before running services.
+Set `AFFILIATE_APP_URL` to the public URL of the affiliate PWA so SendGrid emails can link users to the verification page.

 ## Product Catalog API